digitalcredentials/dcc-website/membership.md

 DCC members focus on collaborative projects and individual institutional priorities leveraging the consortium's technical leadership and expertise.

-Joining the Digital Credentials Consortium begins with a conversation, please email us at dcc-membership-inquiry -at- mit -dot- edu.
+Joining the Digital Credentials Consortium begins with a conversation, please email us at <a href="mailto:dcc-membership-inquiry@mit.edu">dcc-membership-inquiry@mit.edu</a>.

-{% include call-to-action.html %}

 ## Member Benefits